Arbitration Fund for African Students (AFAS)

 The trustees are: Dr Emilia Onyema, Dr Chrispas Nyombi, Ms Yasmin Sebah, Prof Walid Ben Hamida, Ms Eunice Shang-Simpson, Mr Joseph Otoo and Prof Tom Mortimer.

 AFAS Arbitration Videos

-To view the AFAS support videos, pleaseclick here
+To view the AFAS Arbitration Videos, pleaseclick here

 Apply for AFAS Funding